14 US Parks & Attractions where you Can Bring a Reusable Water Bottle

 Las Vegas strip

-If you’re playing slots then there are plenty of places to put your bottle.
-However, if you play a table game, larger bottles may not fit into the drinks holders, so you won’t be able to put it on the table - although it can still go on the floor.
+Tip: If you’re playing slots then there are plenty of places to put your bottle.
+However, if you play a table game, larger bottles may not fit into the drink holders, so you won’t be able to put them on the table, although they can still go on the floor.

 US National Parks